-- 1. Review the "Installation guidelines" on page 13 and "Handling static-sensitive devices" on page 13. - 2.
-Turn off the computer and all attached devices (see "Turning off the computer" on page 35); then, disconnect all power cords and external cables. - 3.
+- 1. Review the "Installation guidelines" on page 12 and "Handling static-sensitive devices" on page 13. - 2.
+Turn off the computer and all attached devices (see "Turning off the computer" on page 36); then, disconnect all power cords and external cables. - 3.
 Remove the side cover (see "Removing the side cover" on page 14). - 4.
 Remove the support bracket ("Removing and installing the support bracket" on page 15). - 5.
-Remove the air baffle by unhooking it from its retaining tabs and lifting it off the chassis. - Locate the second microprocessor socket (connector CPU2) on the system board. - 7.
+Remove the air baffle by unhooking it from its retaining tabs and lifting it off the chassis. - 6.
+Locate the second microprocessor socket (connector CPU2) on the system board. - 7.
 Remove the microprocessor baffle from the second microprocessor socket. - 8.
 If the second microprocessor socket is covered with protective film, peel and remove the film. - 9.
 Install the microprocessor: - a.
-Touch the static-protective package containing the new microprocessor to any unpainted metal surface on the computer; then, remove the microprocessor from the package.
+Touch the static-protective package containing the new microprocessor to any unpainted metal surface on the computer; then, remove the microprocessor from the package. - Rotate the locking lever on the microprocessor socket from its closed and locked position until it stops or clicks in the fully open position (approximately 135° angle).